Can't Stop (Red Hot Chili Peppers song): Music video

 The Mark Romanek-directed music video for the single was released on January 24, 2003.
 It features all four of the band members doing seemingly random and excessively abstract actions such as holding many water bottles or attempting to balance buckets on their heads.
 It begins with the camera swooping through a yellow tube to Anthony Kiedis, wearing glasses, and is subsequently followed by the foursome running through a hall with light fixtures attached to their backs.
-The band engages in various activities, such as wearing a giant purple hippopotamus mask, playing with rubber balls, jumping, abstract scenes with boxes, buckets, water bottles, trash cans, flying through the air, pink foam peanuts, plants, playing guitar in a room full of empty blue chairs/room with lamps turning on and off.
+The band engages in various activities, such as wearing a giant purple hippopotamus mask, playing with rubber balls, jumping, abstract scenes with boxes, buckets, water bottles, trash cans, flying through the air, pink foam peanuts, plants, playing guitar in a room full of empty blue chairs/room with lamps turning on and off, and ends with Anthony Kiedis standing in a perfectly cut hole in a brick wall.

 At certain segments of the video, guitarist John Frusciante is playing a silver Fender Stratocaster and an orange Toronado, which is unlike his style due to the fact that he only plays vintage guitars (both guitars being under five years of age).
 Frusciante later explained he was instructed to play the guitars by director Mark Romanek since they blended well with the color scheme used in the video.

 Inspiration for the video was attributed to Austrian artist Erwin Wurm, as indicated by the sign at the end of the video.
 The lighting was positioned in order to provide a clean-cut, contemporary atmosphere which would integrate with the video's concept.
 Orange was chosen to be the backsplash color by Romanek.
 His creative hand attempted to mirror Wurm's abstract "One Minute Sculptures", by having the band perform random scenes, which seem to fit no purpose.
 However, in retrospect, they were not intended to be anything more than an homage.

 The music video includes alternate audio mixing than what was published on the feature album, By the Way.
 The alternate mixing was provided by Frusciante, who made the bass, backing vocals, and handclaps much less quiet.
 This alternate mixing was released under the CD singles 2, 3, & the 7-inch single as "Can't Stop" (John Frusciante single mix).